 Pillars of Eternity

-Pillars of Eternity is an exceptional RPG; a game that evokes the best parts of the classic Infinity Engine games like Baldur’s Gate and Planescape: Torment (both found elsewhere on this list) while striking out on its own path with a compelling fantasy yarn and a richly detailed original world.
+Pillars of Eternity is an exceptional RPG.
+It evokes the best parts of the classic Infinity Engine games like Baldur’s Gate and Planescape: Torment (both found elsewhere on this list) while striking out on its own path with a compelling fantasy yarn and a richly detailed original world.

 Instead of just cashing in on the popularity of its spiritual predecessors, it builds on those strong foundations to create an experience that doesn’t rely on the past or on nostalgia.
-It’s progress, and the overall experience is one that’s even more reminiscent of tabletop RPGs than even those rooted in D&D.
+It's solid progress, and the overall experience is one that’s even more reminiscent of tabletop RPGs than many of those rooted in D&D.

 Want more?
 Here's our Pillars of Eternity review.